heedy/heedy/docs/server/rest_api.md

 Updates the object with the included fields.

 The `meta` object is updated on a per-field basis, meaning that the object sent as the meta field will be merged with the existing meta values.
 Setting `meta` to `{"schema":{"type":"number"}}` in a timeseries object will update the `schema` of the meta object, leaving all other fields intact.
-To delete a field from the meta object, set it to null (`{"subtype":null}`).
+To delete a field from the meta object, set it to null (`{"actor":null}`).

 <h6 class="rest_body">Body</h6>
 - **name** _(string,null)_ - the object's name